scala/scala/spec/06-expressions.md

 ### Dynamic Member Selection

 The standard Scala library defines a marker trait `scala.Dynamic`.
 Subclasses of this trait are able to intercept selections and applications on their instances by defining methods of the names `applyDynamic`, `applyDynamicNamed`, `selectDynamic`, and `updateDynamic`.

-Under the conditions of [implicit conversion](#dynamic-member-selection), the following rewrites are performed, assuming $e$ has type `Dynamic`, and the originally expression does not type check under normal rules:
+The following rewrites are performed, assuming $e$'s type conforms to `scala.Dynamic`, and the original expression does not type check under the normal rules, as specified fully in the relevant subsection of [implicit conversion](#dynamic-member-selection):

  *  `e.m[Ti](xi)` becomes `e.applyDynamic[Ti]("m")(xi)`
  *  `e.m[Ti]`     becomes `e.selectDynamic[Ti]("m")`